-22 Mar 2017, in Tropical Timber - IDH is proud to sign the covenant Sustainable Forest Management as it builds on our active involvement in the ‘Green Deal’ Sustainable Forest Management.
+22 Mar 2017 IDH is proud to sign the covenant Sustainable Forest Management as it builds on our active involvement in the ‘Green Deal’ Sustainable Forest Management.

 Today, the covenant Bevorderen Duurzaam Bosbeheer (Sustainable Forest Management) has been signed by representatives of the timber industry, the construction, furniture and retail branch organizations, trade unions, civil society organizations and the Dutch government in the presence of Dutch Minister for Foreign Trade and Development Cooperation, Lilianne Ploumen.